kafka-lens/kafka-lens/README.md

 5. npm start
 ```

-### Enter your Kafka host URI
+### Connecting to Your Broker

-Enter a valid connection string then hit 'Connect' to connect to your Kafka server.
-Once you connect, you are ready to start consuming messages in real-time.
+Enter the URI of your Kafka broker (e.g. kafka1.contoso.com:9092) then click 'Connect' to connect to your Kafka broker.
+Once you are connected, you are ready to start consuming messages in real-time.

 ![](cp-rm.gif)